niplav/site/text_reviews.md

 and scientifically sophisticated, but the chapter is nonetheless jarring to the reader – clearly somewhat out of place in the rest of the book.

-Two things stood out to me from this book:
+Two things stand out to me from this book:

-1. They mentioned Tomasik's early writings in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
+1. They mention Tomasik's early writings in a very positive tone, remarking that "It is one of the most interesting and well researched narratives that is not officially published by any organization."
-2. After reading it, I remained mostly unshaken in my vegetarianism.
-However, I stopped eating eggs as a result of reading this book, and I now assign a much higher probability to the hypothesis that beef cows' lives on factory farms are actually net positive, although I wouldn't go so far as to give it the majority of my probability mass.
+2. After reading it, I remain mostly unshaken in my vegetarianism.
+However, I have stopped eating eggs as a result of reading this book, and I now assign a much higher probability to the hypothesis that beef cows' lives on factory farms are actually net positive, although I wouldn't go so far as to give it the majority of my probability mass.

-Finally, “Compassion, by the Pound” is sometimes clearly a product of annoyance – an annoyance at animal advocates who allegedly spread misinformation about farming practices, annoyance at people who _just don't understand economics_ (which I get, yes, it's frustrating), and yes, sometimes also annoyance at the horrifying conditions many farm animals have to live under.
+“Compassion, by the Pound” is sometimes clearly a product of annoyance – an annoyance at animal advocates who allegedly spread misinformation about farming practices, annoyance at people who _just don't understand economics_ (which I get, yes, it's frustrating), and yes, sometimes also annoyance at the horrifying conditions many farm animals have to live under.
 Hopefully both economists and animal advocates won't have to be annoyed as much in the future, but for the time being, we're still killing and eating animals.

+__6/10__